shivajiva101/KlipperWrt/README.md

 - If enabling the services returns an error, do: `ls -l` inside `/etc/init.d/` and check if the service has executable permissions (x flag).
 If not do: `chmod 755 service` - replace `service` accordingly.

-- I didn't manage to get the printer to communicate on 250000 baudrate (Official version of pyserial is unable to set a custom nonstandard baudrate - I found a fix by [ckielstra](https://github.com/pyserial/pyserial/pull/496) in a PR that is not yet merged.
-I've added his changes to my [forked](https://github.com/shivajiva101/pyserial) pyserial as well which is updated more often.
-If you don't want to use 250k baudrate I solved this issue by using 230400 instead (you need to change this both while building the mcu klipper firmware AND inside printer.cfg under [mcu]:
+- I didn't manage to get the printer to communicate on 250000 baudrate (Official version of pyserial is unable to set a custom nonstandard baudrate - I found the fix by [ckielstra](https://github.com/pyserial/pyserial/pull/496) has been merged but isn't currently being used by pip.
+Use [forked](https://github.com/pyserial/pyserial) pyserial as well which is updated more often.
+If you don't want to use 250k baudrate you can solve this issue by using 230400 instead (you need to change this both while building the mcu klipper firmware AND inside printer.cfg under [mcu]:
 `[mcu]`
 `baud: 230400`